Mom has M.S.,Dad leaves due to fear, son Patrick is hit by a car and is in a coma.

 She used Patrick as an excuse.
 Some of that was true.

 Patrick was proud to be "the man of the house."
 He unloaded groceries and put them in their proper place.
 He cooked if she wasn't up to it.
-Dorothy knew her boy would be a great husband someday.
+Dorothy knew her boy would be a loving partner for someone in his future.

-The following week, Dorothy was shopping and without warning, her legs couldn't carry her to the car.
-She fell in the parking lot and a gentleman drove her home.
+The following week, Dorothy was shopping and without warning, her legs wouldn't carry her to the car.
+She fell in the parking lot and bruised herself.
+A white haired man was close by and offered to drive her to the hospital .
+She just wanted to go home, nothing appeared to be broken except her spirit.

 Dorothy collapsed into her recliner.
 Patrick, home from school, brought in a cup of mint tea, her favorite.
 She called Russ to pick up her car.